Home | Volume 48 | Article number 75

 Participants: the study included patients over 65 years old who were treated for non-pathological distal humerus fractures.
 The exclusion criteria were: i) patients under 65 years old; ii) patients with fractures treated orthopedically; iii) patients with incomplete medical records.

 Data collection: data was collected using a standardized data collection sheet to gather epidemiological, anatomical, therapeutic, and evolutionary information.
-The collected data included: i) age and gender distributionn; ii) mechanism of trauma; iii) pathological details (side of lesion, location, fracture line); iv) treatment details (surgical approach, osteosynthesis method); v) clinical and radiological outcomes.
+The collected data included: i) age and gender distribution; ii) mechanism of trauma; iii) pathological details (side of lesion, location, fracture line); iv) treatment details (surgical approach, osteosynthesis method); v) clinical and radiological outcomes.

 Variables